Email WhatsApp Call

 Can I perform Makar Sankranti puja at home if I can’t go to the river?

 Yes, you definitely can!
-The most important thing is that your heart is pure regardless of where you are.
-You can perform the “Snana” (bathe) at home by adding water from Ganga in to your water when you bathe, then offer “Arghya” (offering) to the Sun from your balcony or terrace.
+The most important thing is that your heart is pure, regardless of where you are.
+You can perform the “Snana” (bathe) at home by adding water from the Ganga into your water when you bathe, then offer “Arghya” (offering) to the Sun from your balcony or terrace.

 What should I eat while fasting for Makar Sankranti?

-Most people observe partial fasting or “Vrat,” where they will eat “Satwik” (pure) food; primarily Khichdi (rice and moong dal mixed together) and food made with Til (sesame) and Gur (jaggery).
+Most people observe partial fasting, or “Vrat,” during which they eat “Satwik” (pure) food, primarily Khichdi (rice and moong dal mixed) and food made with Til (sesame) and Gur (jaggery).
 Avoid eating any onions, garlic or meat products.

 What’s the difference between Makar Sankranti and Lohri?

-The main difference between Makar Sankranti and Lohri is that while both festivals celebrate the harvest and sun travelling northwards both have different ways of doing this.
-Lohri is mainly celebrated in Punjab on the eve of Sankranti, whereas Sankranti is celebrated as the end of winter and it is celebrated by making a bonfire.
-On the other hand Sankranti celebrates the transition of the sun while also celebrating observing a ritual bath.
+The main difference between Makar Sankranti and Lohri is that, while both festivals celebrate the harvest and the Sun travelling northwards, they do so in different ways.
+Lohri is mainly celebrated in Punjab on the eve of Sankranti, which marks the end of winter and is marked by a bonfire.
+On the other hand, Sankranti celebrates the Sun’s transition and involves a ritual bath.

 Why do people fly kites during this festival?

-In addition to being fun, the reason kites were flown at this time was to encourage people to spend time outside in the sun during the morning hours.
-During the winter months many people do not spend time outdoors and when spring arrives it is a great time for an individual to enjoy the sun again which provides benefits such as better skin since the sun’s rays can help clear up skin infection (and have fun!).
-Moreover the sun provides Vitamin D which we need by our bodies.
+In addition to being fun, kites were flown at this time to encourage people to spend time outdoors in the Sun during the morning hours.
+During the winter months, many people do not spend time outdoors, and when spring arrives, it is a great time for an individual to enjoy the Sun again, which can benefit the skin by helping clear skin infections (and have fun!).
+Moreover, the Sun provides Vitamin D, which our bodies need.

 About the Author